mikeabreu/lib/README.md

 # Code Library

 This GitHub repository was created to store code that I've wrote.
-Anyone is welcome to use my code for their purpose abiding to the GNU License.
+Anyone is welcome to use my code for their purpose abiding to the MIT License.

 ## How to Use this Repo